 5. Add your beans and tomatoes.

 6. Give it a stir and check that the ratio of beans to meat to tomatoes is what you like.
-After stirring everything together, I realized that it didn’t have enough tomatoes for me, so I added the 2nd smaller can of tomatoes here.
+After stirring everything together, I realized that it didn’t have enough tomatoes for me, so I added a 2nd smaller can of tomatoes.

 7. Add enough water to cover all of the ingredients by a few inches.
 Cover the pot and simmer for 20-30 minutes.
 I use my tomato can to measure the same amount of water, and it always works out perfect. (ex: 2 cans of tomatoes, use 2 cans full of water, etc.)